alxtrkhv/ai-models-wrapper/README.md

 My tiny python cli wrapper for OpenAI API.
-Based on openai lib.
+Based on openai official lib and Typer.